amalgam8/amalgam8/README.md

     marathon/run-controlplane-marathon.sh start
     ```

-    This section assumes that your mesos slave, where all
-    the apps will be running, is on localhost.

-    Make sure that the Marathon dashboard is accessible at http://localhost:38080 and the Mesos dashboard at http://localhost:35050
+    From your browser, confirm that the Marathon dashboard is accessible at http://192.168.33.33:8080 and the Mesos dashboard at http://192.168.33.33:5050

-    Verify that the controller is up and running via the Marathon dashboard.
+    Verify that the controller and registry are running via the Marathon dashboard.

 1. Launch the API Gateway

     ```bash
-    cat marathon/gateway.json|curl -X POST -H "Content-Type: application/json" http://localhost:8080/v2/apps -d@-
+    marathon/run-component.sh gateway start
     ```

 1. Confirm that the API gateway is running by accessing the